‘Tennyson Street – number 45. Young lass came to the door, said they wasn’t leaving.’

 ‘Here, let me carry that,’ he offered as she popped a knitted tea-cosy over the pot.

-‘No, it’s OK, I can manage, thank you,’ she responded with that shy little smile, dimpling two small shadows into her cheeks.
-‘Just move that little table a bit nearer.’
+‘No, it’s OK, I can manage, thank you.’
+Again that shy little smile, dimpling two small shadows into her cheeks.
+‘But could you just move that little table a bit nearer.’

-He moved the table closer to the fire, and she put the tray down on it – she’d brought a plate of plain biscuits, too.
-‘There’s a bit of sugar, if you’d like some?’ she offered.
+He moved the table closer to the fire, and she put the tray down on it – she’d brought a plate of home-made biscuits, too.
+‘There’s a bit of sugar, if you’d like some?’

 ‘No, I’m fine without.’
 He wouldn’t dig into their meagre rations.

 He watched as she poured the tea, She handed him a cup, then sat down again, settling a cushion comfortably behind her back and reaching for the basket of knitting at her feet.

 ‘Gloves for Russian soldiers.
 It’s the only thing I can do really.
 I’d like to be able to go out to work, do my bit, but… Well, there’s no-one else to take care of Dad.
 The war will just have to get along without me.’
 She laughed softly, her eyes dancing – yes, they were definitely blue.

 Joe laughed with her.
 ‘It seems to be doing that all right,’ he remarked.